-This past 2022-23 ski season brought a lot of first time visitors to our home mountain Saddleback which was great!
-The MaineSkiFamily crew had numerous chairlift conversations with skiers and riders visiting the mountain for the first time.
-Again and again, we heard how these first-time visitors loved Saddleback's uncrowded slopes, short lift lines, fantastic snow conditions and how the mountain vibe was friendly and welcoming.
+This past 2022-23 ski season brought a lot of first time visitors to our home ski mountain Saddleback Maine!
+The MaineSkiFamily crew had numerous chairlift conversations with skiers and riders visiting the resort for the first time.
+Again and again, we heard how these first-time visitors loved Saddleback's uncrowded ski trails, short lift lines, fantastic snow conditions and how the mountain vibe was friendly and welcoming.

 In these conversations, we often provided these first-time visitors helpful tips to make their ski day even more enjoyable.
-Here are a collection links and information to help the first-timer (and many-timer) get the most of our their ski day at Saddleback.
+Here are a collection links and information to help the first-timer (and many-timer) get the most of our their ski day at Saddleback Maine.

 Trail Conditions & Weather

 Weather is a big factor in any ski day.
-Check out the Saddleback Daily Mountain Report and the MaineSkiFamily Saddleback Snow Report to get a read on weather and trail conditions.
-You can also get some hints at our blog on anticipating wind-hold days.
+Check out the MaineSkiFamily Saddleback Mountain Report to get a read on weather and trail conditions.
+You can also get some hints at our blog post on anticipating wind-hold days.
 As with all forecasts sometimes they verify and sometimes not... but it is always good to check before you go!

 MaineSkiFamily tip: While not every day is blue bird and sunny, we always have a good time skiing no matter the conditions.
 Don't let a marginal weather forecast ruin your ski day.
 Gear up and get out there!